Charge-dependent spectral softenings of primary cosmic-rays below the knee

-The injection spectrum of primary CRs is assumed to be a PL in rigidity, $q_{\rm bkg}(R) \propto (R/{\rm GV})^{-\alpha}$.
+The injection spectrum is assumed to be a PL in rigidity, $q_{\rm bkg}(R) \propto (R/{\rm GV})^{-\alpha}$.
 In the energy range we are interested in, the single PL injection is adequate, although more complicated injection form is required to reproduce the data in a wider energy range\cite{Boschini:2020jty}.
-The spectral index for each species is adjusted slightly to explain the observed diverse spectra.
-Specifically, we have $\alpha=2.48$ for protons, 2.38 for helium, 2.40 for carbon, 2.41 for oxygen, and 2.44 for iron nuclei.
-As for the spatial distribution of the background sources, we adopt the form describing the Galactic SNR distribution\cite{Case:1998qg}, but with parameters slightly tuned according to the diffuse $\gamma$-ray data\cite{Trotta:2010mx}.
+The spectral indices for different species differ slightly from each other, as given in Table \ref{Table:model_para}.
+The spatial distribution is assumed to follow the Galactic SNR distribution\cite{Case:1998qg}, but with parameters slightly tuned based on $\gamma$-ray data\cite{Trotta:2010mx}.
+The predicted secondary flux from the background CRs is consistent with the data\cite{AMS:2021nhj,DAMPE:2024qwc} for rigidity below $\sim$ TV, as can be seen in Figure \ref{fig-boron}.
+To better compare with the low-energy AMS-02 data, a force-field solar modulation with potential of 650 MV has been applied\cite{Gleeson:1968zza}.
+There might also be contribution from secondary interactions occurring around the sources given those particles may get trapped for some time\cite{Sun:2023ibg,Yang:2024igs} (see, however, ref.\cite{Recchia:2021vfw} for a pessimistic opinion).